Weight Loss: Effective Dietary Rebalancing

 1. Eat balanced

-Importance of whole, unprocessed foods
+Importance of whole and unprocessed foods

-Role of macronutrients: proteins, carbohydrates and lipids
+Role of macronutrients: proteins, carbohydrates, and lipids

 2. Listen to your body

-Signs of hunger and fullness
+Signs of hunger and satiety

-Importance of eating mindfully
+Importance of Mindful Eating

 3. Hydration